4l0n3r/short-tech-notes/blockchain/solana.md

     you can create a function without pub which is under #[program]

     no direcit inheritence -> indirect way is import the module

+Concepts:

+    block.timestamp = unix_timestamp
+    block number = slot number
+    block.difficulty ❌
+    block.chainId
+    Each transaction is by default limited to 200,000 compute units sysvars -> global values -> can access using get method / address slot ki oka leader, aadu block(list of transactions) ni produce chestadu ( might not produce ). slot and block hashes are different

+    Events as structs with arguments as fields. part of IDL. no index field. can't directly access past events, can only listen as they go logs -> sol_log_data(bytes).
+Like events, they can only lister as they go Unlike Ethereum, Solana transactions can be queried by address